ADNet: A Multi-Domain Benchmark for Anomaly Detection Across 380 Real-World Categories

 Abstract

 Anomaly detection (AD) aims to identify defects using normal-only training data.
 Existing anomaly detection benchmarks (e.g., MVTec-AD with 15 categories) cover only a narrow range of categories, limiting the evaluation of cross-context generalization and scalability.
 We introduce ADNet, a large-scale, multi-domain benchmark comprising 380 categories aggregated from 49 publicly available datasets across Electronics, Industry, Agrifood, Infrastructure, and Medical domains.
 The benchmark includes a total of 196,294 RGB images, consisting of 116,192 normal samples for training and 80,102 test images, of which 60,311 are anomalous.
-All images are standardized with MVTec-style pixel-level annotations and structured text descriptions spanning both spatial and visual attributes, enabling multimodal anomaly detection tasks.
+All images are standardized with MVTec-style pixel-level annotations, and anomalous samples are further enriched with structured text descriptions spanning both spatial and visual attributes, enabling multimodal anomaly detection tasks.
 Extensive experiments reveal a clear scalability challenge: existing state-of-the-art methods achieve 90.6% I-AUROC in one-for-one settings but drop to 78.5% when scaling to all 380 categories in a multi-class setting.
-To this end, we propose Dinomalym, a context-guided Mixture-of-Experts extension of Dinomaly that expands decoder capacity without added inference cost.
-It achieves 83.2% I-AUROC and 93.1% P-AUROC, demonstrating superior performance over existing approaches.
+To this end, we propose Dinomalym, a context-guided Mixture-of-Experts extension of Dinomaly that forms image-conditioned decoder feed-forward networks through convex combinations of expert parameter banks.
+It achieves 83.2% I-AUROC and 93.1% P-AUROC, outperforming existing approaches while maintaining measured latency close to vanilla Dinomaly.
 We aim to make ADNet a standardized and extensible benchmark, supporting the community in expanding anomaly detection datasets across diverse domains and providing a scalable foundation for AD foundation models.
+Dataset: https://grainnet.github.io/ADNet.

 Dataset Information